The Essential Guide to NYC Restaurant Insurance: Policies, Costs, and Peace of Mind

 5. Business Interruption Insurance

 What happens if a fire forces you to close for three months?
 Business interruption insurance covers the loss of income during such temporary closures.
 It can assist in covering ongoing costs such as rent, payroll for essential employees, and loan payments.
-This support ensures your business can endure the downtime and eventually reopen.our business can survive the downtime and reopen.
+This support ensures your business can endure the downtime and eventually reopen.
+Our business can survive the downtime and reopen.

 6. Commercial Auto Insurance